gbmcarlos/php-runtime/README.md

 ### What's this
 This project is an implementation of AWS Lambda Runtime, written in PHP for PHP

-Based on a [basic PHP environment](https://github.com/gbmcarlos/php-stack#php-base), install Guzzle, copy the Runtime implementation, and package the whole thing as a compressed executable PHAR file named `bootstrap` of around 200 kB.
+Based on a [basic PHP environment](https://github.com/gbmcarlos/php-stack#php-base), it installs Guzzle, copies the Runtime implementation, and packages the whole thing as a compressed executable PHAR file named `bootstrap` of around 200 kB.

 ### Function Handler